emclaniyi/GCP_ETL_Pipeline/README.md

 <br><br>

 ### Datasets
-Data was scraped from <a href="https://rewardsforjustice.net/index/?jsf=jet-engine:rewards-grid&tax=crime-category:1070%2C1071%2C1073%2C1072%2C1074">this website </a> using Scrapy.
+Data was extracted from <a href="https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page">NYU Taxi dataset </a>
-The website does not provide a public API, hence it was reverse engineered to get the endpoint.
-Postman was then used to analyze endpoint <br><br>

 ### Getting Started
 1. Create EC2 Instance (AWS Ubuntu Server) with at least 4gb RAM as requested by airflow installation requirements - preferable t3.medium<br>